karltm/imldiff/README.md

 ## References

-The proposed approach is compared to [diro2c](https://gitlab.com/andsta/diro2c) by Andreas Staufer, released under the GNU General Public License v3.0.
+The proposed approach is compared to [diro2c](https://gitlab.com/andsta/diro2c), released under the GNU General Public License v3.0.
 For this reason, a copy has been obtained from this [revision](https://gitlab.com/andsta/diro2c/-/commit/176095eba8740cac81cfbb9a545300018c8af82c).